NoTrac3/CyberCrimeDB/README.md

 - DPOS They’ve been labeled as vulnerable, disorganized, and unable to secure their platform.
 The automated creation of over 2000 accounts demonstrates that DPOS's Firebase backend is fundamentally insecure.
 They’ve: Lost platform control, Lost narrative control, Lost operational security, Lost credibility, Lost the option to retreat with dignity.
 HTTP_400s — DPOS's server is actively rejecting, but accounts are still getting through.
 [OFFENSIVE WARNING COMPLETED] The 2000 generated accounts will not be shared and only the 200 provided will be publically available.

 **VIII-report**
 - DPOS “This vector is closed.
 We own the logs.
 You’re documented.
-We’re done here.”
+We’re done here.
+You’re still being watched”